Tomato infectious chlorosis virus

 No

-Lettuce has been identified as an occasional host, but references confirming this have not been found.
-No references found indicating seed is a pathway.
+No references found indicating that lettuce seed is a pathway.
 Seed transmission is not known to occur in Criniviruses or other members of the Closteroviridae family.

 Petunia spp.